FaizahMalik/cfg-games-project/README.md

   - Create different **difficulty levels** (Beginner, Medium, Hard) using inheritance.

-  - Create a new **words list** file which will have a huge list of words so that the user is less likely to get the same word twice.
+  - Create a new **words list** file which will have a list of 5,000 words so that the user is less likely to get the same word twice.

   - Add a new game mode called **Campaign** where the user can make their way through given tasks.